malcolmlett/malcolmlett.github.io/A-Theory-of-Consciousness.md

 From a physical space perspective, a far more efficient solution is to have a central area where "data to be processed" is temporarily stored, and for all processing regions to access data in that temporary storage.
 Essentially, it is necessary to bring the data to the processor because the processor is large and unmovable.

 ## High-level thought as a state machine
-Various studies have revealed that we are either unaware of the majority of processes that occur within the brain [Miller1962, Nisbett1977, Halligan2000], or that we only become aware of those processes _after the fact_ [Halligan2017].
-Furthermore, evidence from cognitive neuropsychology suggests that we can perform relatively complicated processing and have that influence our awareness, without even being aware of the processing or the sense inputs that the processing was based on [Driver1998, Marshall1988, Weiskrantz1985].
+Various studies have revealed that we are either unaware of the majority of processes that occur within the brain (Miller, 1962; Nisbett & Wilson, 1977; Halligan & Oakley, 2000), or that we only become aware of those processes _after the fact_ (Halligan & Oakley, 2017).
+Furthermore, evidence from cognitive neuropsychology suggests that we can perform relatively complicated processing and have that influence our awareness, without even being aware of the processing or the sense inputs that the processing was based on (Weiskrantz, 1985; Marshall & Halligan, 1988; Driver & Mattingley, 1998).

 I suggest that this is quite straight-forward to explain.

-The kinds of processing mentioned above form what Daniel Kahneman refers to as _System 1_ (or _fast thinking_) thought [Kahneman2011].
+The kinds of processing mentioned above form what Daniel Kahneman refers to as _System 1_ (or _fast thinking_) thought (2011).
 Here, deep and complex layers of neurons are involved, and while they may have cycles on the micro scale, they likely have the macro scale form of a simple [feed-forward network](https://en.wikipedia.org/wiki/Feedforward_neural_network).
 This _System 1_ thought can be quite advanced, as we know from the work of Kahneman.
 For example, it can localize the source of a specific sound, produce the result for simple well practiced questions such as "2+2=?", read text on a billboard, or even drive a car on an empty road.

 ![systems-1-and-2](files/A-theory-of-consciousness-systems-1-and-2.png)